zemian/zemian.github.io/blog/about.md

 ## Technologies Experience

 I have worked with quite of few programming languages and related technologies in the past.
 While some experiences are more extensive than others, but I will only mention ones I actually have worked with in my past.
 Some tools and frameworks are already obsolete, while others I am no longer actively using.
-But I have worked with these at one point in my past, and I have attained from proficient to expert level with them.
+But I have worked with these at one point in my past, and I have attained ranging from proficient to expert level with some them.

 - Java
 	* JDK API